groupvine/gv-doc/membership/importing.md

 <div class="support">  <!-- START SUPPORT -->

-When importing a nen member, the imported member's primary ('email') address is given a high priority when matching (or not matching) existing user records.
+When importing a new member, the imported member's primary ('email') address is given a high priority when matching (or not matching) existing user records.

 * When that primary address matches any existing user record (whether by their primary or one of their alternate addresses), then that existing user record is used to represent this new account or group member.
 If the importing member also has alternate ('emailAlt[N]') address(es) that happen to match different existing user records, those alternate addresses of the member being imported are ignored.

 * When that primary address does not match any existing user record, then a **new** user record is created based on this primary address, whether or not the member being imported has any alternate addresses that do match existing user records.
 This new user record will also have the alternate addresses of the member being imported that don't match any existing user's addresses (the ones that do match existing user records will be ignored).

 </div>  <!-- END SUPPORT -->